GuoshenLi/Visual_Attention-For-Medical-Image-Classification/README.md

 The handsome Kris Wu after distortion by the attention map:

 <img src = https://github.com/GuoshenLi/Zoom-in-Lesion-For-Medical-Image-Classification/blob/main/kris_distortion.png width = '422' height = '422'/><br/>

+The tensorflow_sample.py file contains this demo!
+The attention map is simply set to be 1 in the middle and surrounded by 0.
+So it will zoom in the center.